daos-stack/daos/src/client/java/README.md

 1, daos-java-\<version\>.jar, if your app has protobuf 3 in your classpath.<br/>
 2, daos-java-\<version\>-protobuf3-netty4-shaded.jar, if your app don't have protobuf3 or netty4 or different versions
 in your classpath.<br/>

+* core-site-daos-ref.xml

+There are some DAOS specific configurations to be merged to your Hadoop core-site.xml.
+Check description tags inside to determine which properties are required whilst some of them are optional.

 * YARN